All Episodes

 You know, I think the question that most conservatives are asking today is do we have equal justice under the law?

-And while the Biden family gets a slap on the wrist with kid gloves, the DOJ throws the kitchen sink, the political opponents raids the homes of pro-life advocates, and targets parents as domestic terrorists.
+And while the Biden family gets a slap on the wrist with kid gloves, the DOJ throws the kitchen sink at political opponents, raids the homes of pro-life advocates, and targets parents as domestic terrorists.

-And and I I can't think of a truer statement, Senator.
+And I can't think of a truer statement, Senator.

-Well well, Sean, I'll say this as I said in my my tweet, my my my press releases, you cannot look objectively at the current state of the Department of Justice and not ask yourself the question, not if it's true, but how deep does it go?
+Well, Sean, I'll say this, as I said in my tweet, my press releases, you cannot look objectively at the current state of the Department of Justice and not ask yourself the question, not if it's true, but how deep does it go?

 We know that pro-life activists have SWAT teams gun-drawn in their homes.